mintheinkhinemtk/Splunk_BOTS_Labs/README.md

 # Suggestions

-- If you are stuck for an extended period of time, take a deep-rest or sleep and come back with a refreshed mind.
+- If you are stuck for an extended period of time, take a deep rest or sleep and come back with a refreshed mind.

-- Don't forget to take notes after finding an answer as you will surely have to read them to track the progress.
+- Don't forget to take notes after finding an answer as you will surely have to read them to track your progress.

 - There will be times for you to look back to the previous questions.